ecrosstexas/ecrosstexas-tea-base/src/pages/colophon.md

 ---
 ecrosstexas.com has been my personal web space since I discovered blogging in 2001.
 Through the years it has housed various incarnations of my [blog](/blog/), [photos](/photos/), personal projects and whatever other random stuff that interests me.
 The current design was launched in July of 2021.

-The site is currently hosted on [Netlify](https://www.netlify.com) and is published using the [Eleventy](https://www.11ty.dev/) static site generator.
+The site is currently hosted on <a target="_blank" href="https://netlify.com" alt="Netflify - Server Less, Do More">Netlify.</a> and is published using the <a target="_blank" href="https://11ty.dev" alt="11ty Static Site Generator">11ty</a> static site generator.

 ## Copyright

-Unless otherwise noted all original content is copyright &copy; 2001-2021 Eric Wallace.
+Unless otherwise noted, all original content is copyright &copy; 2001-2021 Eric Wallace.

 ## Standards